Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: The approach

-Instead we use the {\em normal gauge} in a product-decomposition of the underlying manifold, which for the linear problem means working with tensors whose normal components vanish (for 2-tensors, this means normal-normal and tangential-normal components; in the 1-form problem discussed below this means the normal component).
-Thus, as an example, in normal coordinates relative to a hypersurface, the metric tensor is in the normal gauge.
-In the normal gauge the linear obstruction, namely that the addition of symmetric derivatives of one-forms vanishing at $\pa M$, i.e.\ of potential tensors, does not change the X-ray transform, disappears, but the resulting operator is not elliptic.
-Note that putting an arbitrary one-form or tensor into the normal gauge by adding a potential tensor requires solving what amounts to an evolution equation, so this itself is not an elliptic process (though it is simpler than dealing with the non-ellipticity of the X-ray transform in this gauge); the evolutionary nature allows one to work locally.
-In this linear setting, namely that of the X-ray transform, it is thus easier to use the solenoidal gauge to recover the tensor up to a potential term, and then argue that in fact this determines the tensor due to the vanishing of its normal components.
-This does not work for the non-linear problem, however: once the coordinates are fixed, we can make the tensor $g_1-g_2$ solenoidal relative to a reference metric by enforcing $\delta^s_\digamma(g_1-g_2)=0$, changing $g_1-g_2$ by a potential term, but this eliminates the identity $I(g_1-g_2)=0$ where $I$ is the generalized X-ray transform of the Stefanov-Uhlmann formula.
-So one would need to argue more directly using the boundary normal coordinate structure, and deal with the lack of ellipticity.
-While in principle the latter is relatively benign, it gets worse with the order of the tensor: for one-forms it should be roughly real principal type, except that it is really real principal type times its adjoint (so quadratic vanishing at the characteristic set, but with extra structure); in the case of symmetric 2-tensors quadratic vanishing in the first place so quartic once one looks at the operator times its adjoint.
+Instead we use the {\em normal gauge} in a product-decomposition of the underlying manifold, which for the linear problem means working with tensors (differences of two metrics) whose normal components vanish (for 2-tensors, this means normal-normal and tangential-normal components; in the 1-form problem discussed below this means the normal component).
+We can pull back each metric by a (metric dependent) local diffeomorphism so that each new metric is in normal coordinates relative to a hypersurface, see section~\ref{sec_7.1}.
+If this is done, then their difference is in the normal gauge.
+An addition of symmetric derivatives of one-forms vanishing at $\pa M$, i.e.\ of potential tensors, does not change the X-ray transform.
+In the normal gauge, this linear invariance disappears and we want to prove injectivity.
+The operator $e^{-\digamma/x_\level}L'_2Ie^{\digamma/x_\level}$ however is not elliptic even restricted to tangential-tangential tensors, i.e.\ tensors in this normal gauge, as noticed already in \cite{SU-MRL}.
+Here $L_2'$ is the analogue of $L_2$ replacing $g_0(\zeta)\otimes g_0(\zeta)$ by its tangential-tangential component, so that the output is a tangential-tangential tensor.
+However, there is a major gain: putting an arbitrary one-form or tensor into the normal gauge by adding a potential tensor requires solving what amounts to an evolution equation, so this itself is not an elliptic process (though it is {\em much} simpler than dealing with the non-ellipticity of the X-ray transform in this gauge).
+The evolutionary nature allows one to work locally, since the property of being in the normal gauge is {\em independent of the choice of the artificial boundary}.
+Thus, we have a well-behaved gauge condition for the non-linear problem, but at the cost of losing the ellipticity of our modified normal operator.